GeneralSergal/ORP/PROMPT.md

 ---

 ## Task
-Evaluate the input by separating verified information, uncertainty, and distortion in reasoning.
+Evaluate the input by separating:

+- verified information
+- uncertainty
+- reasoning distortion

 This is a structured epistemic analysis task.